Redocly/redoc/README.md

 * `scrollYOffset` - If set, specifies a vertical scroll-offset.
 This is often useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc;
 `scrollYOffset` can be specified in various ways:
   * **number**: A fixed number of pixels to be used as offset.
   * **selector**: selector of the element to be used for specifying the offset.
-The distance from the top of the page to the element's bottom will be used as offset.
+The distance from the top of the page to the element's bottom is used as offset.
   * **function**: A getter function.
 Must return a number representing the offset (in pixels).
 * `showExtensions` - show vendor extensions ("x-" fields).
 Extensions used by Redoc are ignored.
 Can be boolean or an array of `string` with names of extensions to display.
 * `sortPropsAlphabetically` - sort properties alphabetically.
-* `payloadSampleIdx` - if set, payload sample will be inserted at this index or last.
+* `payloadSampleIdx` - if set, payload sample is inserted at this index or last.
 Indexes start from 0.
 * `theme` - Redoc theme.
 For details check [theme docs](#redoc-theme-object).
 * `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**
-* `nonce` - if set, the provided value will be injected in every injected HTML element in the `nonce` attribute.
+* `nonce` - if set, the provided value is injected in every injected HTML element in the `nonce` attribute.
 Useful when using CSP, see https://webpack.js.org/guides/csp/.
 * `sideNavStyle` - can be specified in various ways:
   * **summary-only**: displays a summary in the sidebar navigation item. (**default**)
   * **path-only**: displays a path in the sidebar navigation item.